Kirk Yetholm to Traquair on St Cuthbert’s Way and Southern Upland Way

 As I reached the top of Wideopen Hill, the rain stopped and the sun came out for a few minutes.
 It was enough to give me some great views of the borders.

-I came off the hill to join the road into Morebattle.
+I came off the hill on a nice grassy path to join the road into Morebattle.

 By this time, I had made a new rule for Scotland – never pass an open pub or hotel without stopping for at least a drink.
 So, to prevent me breaking my rule on day 1, I had to stop at the Templehall Hotel in Morebattle.